jhs/recover-couchdb/README.md

 # Building

-1. First make sure all the submodules are checked out.
-   Run `git submodule update --init` in this directory and also in build-couchdb
+1. First make sure all the submodules are checked out by running Run `git submodule update --init` in this directory.
 2. make

 # Running

-Untar to your database server.
+Copy recover_couchdb to your database server, possibly running `chmod +x recover_couchb` if the copy process did not copy its execute permission.

+Next run the tool with all of your .couch files.

     find . -type f -name '*.couch' -exec ./recover_couchdb {} \;